react-native-community/discussions-and-proposals/proposals/0534-metro-package-exports-support.md

 **Proposed**:

-- **Breaking**: Under `"exports"`, we will remove support for platform-specific extensions.
+- **Breaking**: Under `"exports"`, Metro will not resolve platform-specific extensions for listed package entry points.
     - When resolving any import specifier:
         - If the package defines `"exports"` and the exact specifier is matched, the package-defined path will be used.
         - If there is no match in `"exports"`, Metro will look for files at the imported subpath, trying all extension variants (existing resolution logic).
-- Platform-specific extensions will narrow to a concept aimed at React Native app codebases, rather than for both apps and packages.
-We will communicate to React Native package authors that alternative patterns such as `Platform.select()` should be used.
+- With this decision, we will have narrowed support for platform-specific extensions in packages.
+We will communicate to React Native package authors that alternative patterns should be used.
-    - We have no near-term plans to drop platform-specific extensions for packages not using `"exports"`.
+    - We have no near-term plans to drop platform-specific extensions for packages not using `"exports"`, or in app code.
 - We will not take a strong stance on using extensionless or extensioned imports.
 The former may provide more flexibility for React Native package authors to change extensions in future without impacting consuming apps.

+Note: We may yet (unplanned) independently make the platform-specific extensions feature work with extensioned specifiers, at which point this could be opened back up on `"exports"` entry points.

 #### Illustrated